Jesse Hubbard (All My Children): Arrival and Angie Baxter

 Jesse grew tired of Liza Colby's incessant need to embarrass Jenny.
 Jenny left town after Liza threatened to reveal her father's crimes to Greg Nelson.
 Jesse went to confront Liza who told Jesse it was none of his business.
 When Jesse threatened to tell Greg the truth about Jenny's departure, Liza called out rape.
 Jesse was a wanted man.
 He made his way to New York to hide with Jenny.
 He got there just in time as an adult movie producer was accosting Jenny.
-Jesse and Jenny agreed to stand by each other and some how find their way back to their loved ones in Pine Valley.
+Jesse and Jenny agreed to stand by each other and somehow find their way back to their loved ones in Pine Valley.

 When Jesse did make it back to Pine Valley, he was spotted by Silver Kane who turned him in for Liza's rape.
 The trial forced Jenny to come home and confront Liza.
 Liza admitted the truth, and Jesse was set free.
 He began dating Angie again, much to the distaste of her father, Les Baxter.

 Jesse mourned Frank's sudden death a stroke.

 Jesse and Angie's relationship was finally on track.
 The loving couple had issues with intimacy.
 Angie had long decided to keep herself until marriage.
 But Jesse could not wait.
 He proposed to Angie, who in the rush of the marriage accepted.
 They quickly eloped, and shared their first night of passion together.

 Things became estranged between husband and wife.
 Angie asked Jesse for a quickie divorce.
 Soon, he would learn Angie had left him because she was pregnant.
 He wanted to raise their son together, but Angie's father, Les Baxter, had already arranged for the child to be adopted.

 Angie and Jesse teamed up to find their son.
 They kidnapped the boy from his adoptive family and waited in Sea City for things to blow over.
 Jesse named his son Frank Hubbard, after his late uncle.
 Angie and Jessie remarried in front of the Justice of the Peace.
 But marital bliss was not to be, as the couple was wanted on kidnapping charges.